 Due to our evolutionary background, schooling and upbringing, we understand that red is dangerous, blue or green is fine.
 Red naturally attracts our attention and excess of it causes anxiety.
 Did you know that psychologists tell temperamental people to remove any red wallpapers they may have at home?

 Dark shades of a color (hue), look depressing in comparison to pastel shades of the same color.
 High key images (with lots of bright shades) get associated with happiness.
 Any scene which depicts sadness but when shot in too high a key tends to confuse our senses.
+I am yet to see a good high key image of the wars that invokes the same pain and despair as do the low key images.

 (A typical Ukrainian Piano Hall – lit up in warm light.
 It looks comfortable.
 Whereas the same hall in the image below, with cool lights looks unwelcoming)